suffolklibraries/lgc/content/collections/events/normandy-talk-05-06.md

   [01284 716341](tel:01284716341)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1738684969
+updated_at: 1738685035
 duplicated_from: f9490ed7-9115-499a-87c9-59b203d5593f
 ---
-Join Dr. Ruiter as he explores the connections, hybridity, and dynamism of the Viking-Age in this region.
+This talk offers a fascinating and personal glimpse into the extraordinary feats of ordinary men during extraordinary times.